ramaseshan/ramaseshan.github.io/_posts/free-society/2015-03-22-gitlab-pages-with-pelican.markdown

 If you are looking for a ready repo, have a look at the [sample repo](https://gitlab.com/voidspacexyz/pages/tree/master) I have put up

+I also have a sample blog running [here](http://voidspacexyz.gitlab.io/pages)

 If you have written it better, send me a PR :-)